-At the end of 2021, Arcadia College's staff total was 82.
-This included 46 part-time and 36 full-time staff members.
-This total included 27 registered teachers, and 55 professional and support staff with backgrounds and qualifications in administration, welfare, educational support, youth worker support and special education.
+At the end of 2022, Arcadia College's total staff number was 88.
+This included This included 47 parttime, 1 casual and 40 full-time staff members.
+This total included 29 registered teachers, and 59 professional and support staff with backgrounds and qualifications in leadership, administration, welfare, educational support, youth worker support and special education.
 All staff collaboratively work towards promoting a high quality of education and welfare support for our young people, targeting an individualised model for success.
-As evident through the success of our programs and student outcomes, all staff employed at Arcadia are wholeheartedly invested in the mission, vision and values of the college.
+As evident through the success of our programs and student outcomes, all staff employed at Arcadia are wholeheartedly invested in the mission, vision, aims and values of the college.
 Arcadia College values the diverse cultural backgrounds of its staff, total 2 staff members identifying as Indigenous.

-Arcadia College provides continual professional development for all staff, with the opportunity for individualised study and professional learning.
-During 2021, staff were given the opportunity to complete a range of professional development courses including, Curriculum Planning and Design, Pedagogy, Integrated & Thematic Approaches to Planning & Development, Individual Curriculum Planning, NCCD, Modifying and Adjusting the Classroom, Child Protection, Disability Standards for Education, Professional Boundaries Training, Mental Health First Aid, Leadership, Outdoor Educational Leadership and The Arts.
-The total professional development expenditure budget for 2020 was \$41, 551 and the average expenditure on teacher PD per year based on 27 teachers was \$1,538.
-The college encourages and promotes a culture of continuous learning to nurture all staff to strive for individual success.
+The college promotes and values ongoing professional learning for all staff and as such, provides continual opportunities for staff to participate in professional development opportunities.
+During 2022, staff were given the opportunity to complete a range of professional development courses including, Advantaged Thinking, Behaviour Management, CANVAS Training, Curriculum Planning and Design, Pedagogy, Integrated & Thematic Approaches to Planning & Development, Individual Curriculum Planning, NCCD, Modifying and Adjusting the Classroom, Child Protection, Disability Standards for Education, Professional Boundaries Training, Mental Health First Aid, Leadership, Outdoor Educational Leadership and The Arts.
+The total professional development expenditure budget for 2022 was \$65,000 and the average expenditure on teacher PD per year based on 29 teachers was \$2,241.The college encourages a culture of continuous learning to nurture all staff to strive for individual success.

-Qualifications of all Teachers:
+Qualifications of all Teachers

-Qualification Detail the number and/or the percentage of classroom teachers and school leaders at the school who hold this qualification
+Qualification Detail the number of classroom teachers and school leaders at the school who hold this qualification

 Doctorate or higher 0

-Masters 7
+Masters 4

-Bachelor 35
+Bachelor 32

-Diploma 5
+Diploma 6

-Certificate 2
+Certificate 3